-What would The City use to fluoridate the drinking water?
+What will The City use to fluoridate the drinking water?

 At what point in the water treatment process is fluoride added?

-Fluoride would likely be added to drinking water during the disinfection process, (Step 3 below).
+Fluoride will likely be added to drinking water during the disinfection process, (Step 3 below).
 More information on The City’s water treatment process is available at /content/www/en/home/water/drinking-water/online-tour.html.

 Which municipalities in Alberta add fluoride to their drinking water?
 Which do not?